alinayakubenko/appsec-docs/Microservices-SecureCR-cheat-sheet-InternalAPI.md

 ## API10:2019 Insufficient Logging & Monitoring
 Business logic events should be logged properly without exposing sensitive information but sufficient for possible future investigations.
 On a higher level, all activities should be monitored in order to notice suspicious activities as soon as possible.

+## Some vulnerabiliities to look for and prevent in the code

+### Insufficient HTTP Headers vulnerability

+Possible issues:
+Cross-site scripting
+Clickjacking
+Insecure communication

+* Ensure all necessary security headers are set and correctly configured.
+* Always use the most secure implementation of newly added headers.

+Examples:

+Enable an browser XSS filter.
+X-XSS-Protection 1; mode=block

+Prevent browser from MIME sniffing a response to another content type.
+X-Content-Type-Options: nosniff

+Use Content-Security-Policy to prevent different kinds of attack, including XSS

+X-Permitted-Cross-Domain-Policies  none
+to restrict access to data Adobe Flash Player.

+Content-Type: text/html; charset=utf-8
+to restrict the data format while interacting with the resource.

+X-Frame-Options: SAMEORIGING
+to prevent loading of the resource in an iframe outside of their domain

+Set Server headers to a custom value or as generic as possible.

+Remove all X-Powered-By headers.

+### Insufficient Data escaping

+* Perform Encoding and escaping on all data coming from external sources.
+* Determine what kind of interpreter will make use of the data, and what characters should be escaped or/and encoded.
+Use standard framework libraries.
+* Never trust the input.
+* Apply application-wide encoding on all external data.
+* Make sure to consider threats to both input and output.

+### Code injection

+* Never trust the input.
+Can't stress this enough.
+* Use parametrised queries.
+Avoid string concatenation.
+* If applies, filter and sanitise all input using filtering, encoding, and whitelist validation.
+* Don't let methods use user input directly

+### NoSQL injection

+* Input should be validated before being used to query the database.
+* Use a database ORM instead of raw queries.
+* Convert input to the correct types during validation.
+* Use explicit comparison operators in query expressions instead of implicit equality matching.

+### SQL injection

+* Use framework to construct secure database queries.
+* Whitelist validation of input data.

+### Insecure Deserialization

+* Sanitise the data of serialized object as untrusted input through filtering or validation.
+* To prevent tampering implement integrity checks such as digital signature  on any serialized object.
+* Run code that deserializes  in environment with the low privilege.

+### Server-Side Request forgery

+* Restrict requests made by the server to whitelisted location when possible.
+* Display generic errors.